cbohnert67/cbohnert67/README.md

 - 🤝 I am looking for help and collaboration **to better move forward together and build the future of AI.**

-- 👨‍💻 My Data Science portfolio is available at [https://github.com/cbohnert67/Data-Science](https://github.com/cbohnert67/Data-Science)
+- 👨‍💻 My portfolio website is available at [https://cbohnert67.github.io](https://cbohnert67.github.io)

 - 💬 Ask me about **anything data-science related, and I'll be happy to help you out.
 I love talking about this!**

 - 📫 How to reach me: **cbohnert.datascience@gmail.com**

-- ⚡ Fun fact: **When I'm not coding, I enjoy listening to music while walking in the city.**
+- ⚡ Fun fact: **When I'm not coding, I enjoy listening to music while walking in the city of Strasbourg.**

 <h3 align="center">Skills:</h3>